varsha13152/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all visitors using the `list` command.
 At least one visitor in the list (otherwise, add using `add` command).
 Visitor has at least one request (otherwise, add using `req` command) which is marked.

    2. Test case: `unmark 1 r/1`<br>
       Expected: First request of visitor is marked as complete.
 Contact Details of the starred visitor are shown in Details Panel in GUI.
 Checkbox of first request in list is ticked.
       <br>Output: Unmark request successful! (๑˘︶˘๑)
       <br>REQUEST has been unmarked!

    3. Test case: `unmark 1 r/1`<br>
-   **Note:** Attempt to unmark the same request you unmarked in the above test case.
+      **Note:** Attempt to unmark the same request you unmarked in the above test case.<br>
-   <br>Expected: Error details shown in the status message.
+      Expected: No request will be unmarked.
+Error details shown in the status message.
       <br>Output: Unmark request failed! (ｏ´_｀ｏ)
       <br>The request REQUEST is not marked!

-   5. Test case: `unmark 0 r/1`<br>
+   4. Test case: `unmark 0 r/1`<br>
-      Expected: Error details shown in the status message.
+      Expected: No request will be unmarked.
+Error details shown in the status message.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>unmark: Unmarks a request of the contact identified by the index number in the displayed person list from its completion status.
       <br>Parameters: INDEX (must be a positive integer) r/REQUEST_INDEX (must be a positive integer)
       <br>Example: mark 1 r/1

-   6. Other incorrect unmark commands to try: `unmark`, `unmark x r/1`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect unmark commands to try: `unmark`, `unmark x r/1`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>unmark: Unmarks a request of the contact identified by the index number in the displayed person list from its completion status.